soroswap/aggregator/README.md

 ```

 ### Compile other protocols
-If you are considering other protocol that have changed their wasm versions, upgrade them:
+If you are considering other protocol that have changed their wasm versions, upgrade them.
+Make sure that you did a recursive pull

+However, you dont need to do this very often.

 For Phoenix:
 ```